hyperledger/bevel/platforms/hyperledger-indy/charts/indy-ledger-txn/README.md

-# Charts for Hyperledger Fabric components
+# Charts for Hyperledger Indy components

 ## About
 This folder contains helm chart which is used to run Indy Ledger Transaction Script.